 Great fun for the entire family with this summer kid's crafts!

 These easy, kid-friendly crafts and activities are perfect for sweltering hot days, rainy afternoons, and everything in between.
-You will find something for everyone, from youngsters to tweens to teens, including artsy crafts, outdoor fun, at-home science activities (kids won't even realize they are learning something educational), entertaining day outings and just fun, fun, fun.
+You will find something for everyone, from toddlers to tweens to teens, including artsy crafts, outdoor fun, at-home science activities (kids won't even realize they are learning something educational), entertaining day outings and just fun, fun, fun.

 A lot of these activities cost absolutely nothing.
 But after reading and deciding on appropriate activities and crafts for your child, make a trip to the dollar store or craft store to stock up on craft supplies.